iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 ### Notes on the Data

 The AQS API was remarkably user-friendly and allowed bulk requests without apparent rate limits.
-Initially, I collected data at the Core Based Statistical Area (CBSA)-level but later pivoted to site-level data focused on NYC boroughs after encountering inconsistencies in national health outcome data.
-This allowed me to build borough-level daily AQI datasets.
+Initially, I collected data at the Core Based Statistical Area (CBSA)-level, with the intention of assigning entire states/regions into treatment/control groups.
+However, I later pivoted to individual monitoring site-level data from NYC boroughs after encountering inconsistencies in national health outcome data.
+This allowed me to build a borough-level daily AQI dataset.

 The SSD health data was more difficult to access.
 There was no API, and the Tableau dashboard required manually downloading small batches of data, one zip code at a time.
 Without a scraping solution, it was infeasible to collect years of daily data to match the AQI dataset.